kushaldas/chalchitra/docs/index.rst

 Welcome to Chalchitra's documentation!
 ======================================

-Chalchitra is a small Python module to help to write GUI based tests.
+sChalchitra is a small Python module to help to write GUI based tests.

 .. toctree::